enricmartos/media-converter-app/README.md

 ### Run accceptance tests

-- In order to run the acceptance tests, execute the commands detailed below
+- First of all, start the application in a separate console.
+In order to run the acceptance tests from the IDE console, execute the commands detailed below
 ```
 # Go to functional-tests sub-module